Chapter 11: Adaptive Granularity Governance: The Khan Microservice Pattern - Origin, Metrics, and Maturity Model

 11.3.2 The RVx Index: Mathematical Foundation

-The Revised VaquarKhan Index (RVx) is the quantitative heart of the Adaptive Granularity Strategy.
+The Revised VaquarKhan Index (RVx) is the quantitative heart of Adaptive Granularity Governance: The Khan Microservice Pattern.

 The Formula: